apacheignite/documentation/data-grid/persistent-store.md

 {
   "type": "success",
   "title": "CacheJdbcPojoStore",
-  "body": "Ignite ships with its own `CacheJdbcPojoStore` which automatically maps Java POJOs to database schema.
-See [Automatic Persistence](doc:automatic-persistence) for more information."
+  "body": "Ignite ships with its own `CacheJdbcPojoStore` which automatically maps Java POJOs to database schema."
 }
 [/block]